St Mark's Community Hub for the people of Oscott and Kingstanding

 Gentle seated exercise

-This group is proving to be popular with people saying that they are really feeling the benefit.
+This group is proving to be popular with people saying that they are really feeling the benefit backed up by medical opinion.
 No special equipment required or Lycra clothing.
 Come along on a Thursday at 3.00pm and start to feel the benefit, cost £2.00

 Place of Welcome

 Place of Welcome every Thursday from 1.30 to 3.00.
-Come along for a free cup of Tea, a biscuit and a chat.
+Come along for a free cup of Tea, a nice biscuit (we only have nice biscuits) and a chat.

 Staff from Adult Social Care are available during these sessions to give free advice and guidance on benefits etc.